23977

 Sumathi Ramaswamy

-Sumathi Ramaswamy, James B. Duke Professor of History and International Comparative Studies, is Chair of the Department of History at Duke University, and President of the American Institute of Indian Studies.
-She has also taught at the University of Pennsylvania and University of Michigan, and worked from 2002 to 2005 with the Ford Foundation in New Delhi as Program Officer for Education, Arts and Culture.
-She has published extensively on language politics, gender studies, spatial studies and the history of cartography, visual studies and the modern history of art, and more recently, digital humanities and the history of philanthropy.
+Sumathi Ramaswamy, James B. Duke Professor of History and International Comparative Studies, is chair of the Department of History at Duke University and President of the American Institute of Indian Studies.
+She has also taught at the Universities of Pennsylvania and Michigan.
+She has published extensively on language politics, gender studies, spatial studies and the history of cartography, visual studies and the modern history of art, and, more recently, digital humanities and the history of philanthropy.

 photo-sluga.xa793ccce